Grid layout using line-based placement

 }

 In terms of line-based positioning of items, the gap acts as if the line has gained extra width.
 Anything starting at that line starts after the gap and you cannot address the gap or place anything into it.
-If you want gutters that act more like regular tracks you can of course define a track for the purpose instead.
+If you want gutters that act more like regular tracks you can define a track for that purpose.

 Using the span